FALLBROOK, Calif. — The 2010 disappearance of Joseph McStay and his family was shrouded in mystery.

 The victims' remains told a gruesome story.
 Joseph McStay's skull was shattered, the Times reported.
 Summer McStay was hit in the jaw.

 According to the Post, Summer McStay was clad only in a paint-specked bra.
 The couple had been painting the walls of their new home.

 Both of their sons had skull fractures.
 Investigators believe the children were killed because they could identify their attacker.

-“It was blow, after blow, after blow to a child’s skull,” prosecutor Britt Imes said during closing arguments, according to KTLA.
+“It was blow, after blow, after blow to a child’s skull,” prosecutor Britt Imes said during closing arguments,

 Motivated by ‘greed and self-interest’